New Mexico legislators approve $1B state spending increase

 In consumer protection efforts, legislators sent a bill to governor's desk Wednesday that caps annual interest rates on storefront loans at 36%, down from 175%.

-In a concession to profitability, a fee of 5% can be charged on loans of up to $500, and the maximum size of an installment loan is doubled to $10,000.
+In a concession to profitability, a fee of 5% can be charged on loans of up to $500, and the maximum size of installment loans is doubled to $10,000.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.